Celebrity Instagram content linked to negative feelings, Facebook researchers say

 The company's partnerships team also works with celebrities, musicians and other public figures to improve their presence on Instagram, according to the LinkedIn bios of some employees.

-The Facebook researchers found that seeing more celebrity content in the Instagram feed was associated with more negative comparisons.
+The Facebook researchers found that seeing more celebrity content in the Instagram feed was associated with more negative comparison.

 Almost half of the content people see on Instagram comes from celebrities, the research showed.